 The PMP also sets forth guidelines for adaptive management as required under the SJMSCP.
-Adaptive management is a systematic process for continually improving management policies and practices by learning from the outcomes of operational programs.
+Adaptive management is a systematic process for continually improving conservation practices and management policies by learning from the outcomes of operational programs.

 1.2 Preserve Location